apache/cordova-docs/www/docs/en/7.x/reference/cordova-cli/index.md

 - Add the plugin from the specified tarball file:

-        cordova plugin add ../cordova-plugin-camera.tgz --save
+        cordova plugin add ../cordova-plugin-camera.tgz

-- Remove the plugin from the project and the `config.xml`:
+- Remove the plugin from the project and the `config.xml` & `package.json`:

+        cordova plugin rm camera

+- Remove the plugin from the project, but not the `config.xml` or `package.json`:

-        cordova plugin rm camera --save
+        cordova plugin rm camera --nosave

-- Remove the plugin from the project and `npm uninstall` it.
-Removes it from the `node_modules` directory:
+- Remove the plugin from the project.
+Do not remove it from the node_modules directory and don't run npm uninstall under the hood:

-        cordova plugin rm camera --fetch
+        cordova plugin rm camera --nofetch

 - List all plugins installed in the project: